The Mathematics Department follows a traditional syllabus based upon the current National Curriculum.

 A brief outline of the curriculum content is detailed below.

-Shape and Space – Properties of shapes, geometrical reasoning, similarity, congruence, theorems, transformations, co-ordinates, measures and constructions.
+Geometry – Properties of shapes, geometrical reasoning, similarity, congruence, theorems, transformations, co-ordinates, measures, and constructions.

 For all students our aim is the same; to present work that challenges, stretches and excites on a daily basis, in an environment that celebrates progression and excellence and is supportive of those who may, in years to come, break the boundaries of what we know and understand.

-Final examinations in Year 11 consisting of 3 papers, each assessing elements of all 5 curriculum strands:
+Final examinations at the end of Year 11 consisting of 3 papers, each assessing elements of all 5 curriculum strands:

 Paper 1 : Non-Calculator